51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 },
 ```

-sets Preset 10 on radio 1 (UHF) to 271.40MHz (CVN-71 ATC) on blue F-14B and FA-18C airframes
+will set Preset 10 on radio 1 (UHF) to 271.40MHz (CVN-71 ATC) on blue F-14B and FA-18C
-and unused on all other blue airframes.
-The `"p"` key defines a pattern of the forma
+airframes and unused on all other blue airframes.
+The `"p"` key defines a pattern of the form
 `<airframe>:<name>:<callsign>` that detemines whether the rule applies to a given unit.
 To
 match a given row in a `RadioPresets` table, a unit's airframe must match `<airframe>` exactly,
 and the unit's group name and callsign must contain `<name>` and `<callsign>`.
 The value `"*"`
 matches anything.

 When determining the frequency and description to use for a unit, the rules for a preset on
 a radio are applied in order they appear in the array.
-For example,
+For example, they key/value pair

 ```
 ["$RADIO_1_10"] = {